xikaos/xikaos/README.md

 # Francisco Budaszewski Zanatta

 ## About Me
 Passionate about software and the impact it has in our lives.
-Currently working for UOL EdTech.
+Currently working for Dextra.

 ## What am I doing?
 * Building web applications using Laravel and Vue for my current employer.